-Building a Successful B2B Outbound Sales Strategy From Scratch
+Building A Successful Outbound Sales Strategy From Scratch

 Author: collin stewart

-Business to business (B2B) strategy has seen a tremendous shift in recent years, with the previous ‘sales at all costs’ mindset being replaced with a more subtle marketing approach.
+Business to business (B2B) outbound sales strategy has seen a tremendous shift in recent years, with the previous “sales at all costs” mindset being replaced with a more subtle marketing approach.
 The general consensus of outbound sales was to push your product, service, or brand, regardless of whether it benefited the client.
-However, with the financial crash of 2008 came an onslaught of unprecedented changes, which reshaped the nature of outbound sales and turned the focus to building a stronger customer-seller relationship.

 The network of stakeholders B2B companies need to keep in mind will usually include:

 - The User – Despite having little to no influence over the decision-making process, the user is your true target audience.
 End users are the ones to interact with the product, and as such, should be deeply understood by you and your outbound sales team.

 - The Navigator – The navigator will be your initial point of contact and will eventually connect you with the network of stakeholders.

 - The Decision-Maker – Usually residing at the top of the chain of command, decision-makers have the last word when it comes to purchasing your product or service.

 - The Protector – The protector will assess any threats you may pose to the company and will usually come from a legal or IT position.

 - The Saboteurs – These are the people who can obstruct or slow down the sales process, often assuming the role of CFO or purchasing agent.